Does Folic Acid Affect Thyroid Levels? Understanding the Link

 • Cardiovascular disease

-• Adverse cardiac events such as blood clots, heart attack, or stroke
+In more severe cases, low folate levels may be associated with adverse cardiac events such as blood clots, heart attack, or stroke.

-In some cases, symptoms develop slowly and may go unnoticed for years, while others experience acute symptoms related to low folate levels and body functioning.
+In some cases, symptoms develop slowly and may go unnoticed for years, while in others, symptoms may appear more quickly depending on overall health status and dietary intake.

 Folate is widely available in numerous foods, but depending on your dietary restrictions or habits, you may not be consuming the recommended daily amounts.